JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: make grooves and lines and whatever
 NS: place dots as bumps
 NS: engrave with a gray colour and so on
-NS: but you get an idear of how the bump are placed
+NS: but you get an idea of how the bump are placed

 JR: it seems like it draws with a hole in the brush

 NS: ok
 NS: so maybe you have a fun brush
 NS: to go through the option of drawing in blender it a study in itself
-NS: basically it can do anythign Photoshop can do and more
+NS: basically it can do anything Photoshop can do and more

 JR: [https://gyazo.com/b39085ce6e82c92f389a045f2005aac8](https://gyazo.com/b39085ce6e82c92f389a045f2005aac8)